 Apple Sync Library bug.
 Anytune will report some purchased and unprotected songs as protected, and will not play them.

 Some songs downloaded from your iCloud Library through the Music app Sync Library feature are tagged as "Protected" and Anytune cannot access them.
-We have reproduced this problem on iOS 14.8 and iOS 15.
+We have reproduced this problem on iOS 14.8 and iOS 15 on one specific device.

 Downloading through the iTunes Store app provides playable non-protected files, but downloading through the Apple Music app will sometimes download an unplayable protected file, for Purchased, Matched and Uploaded songs.
 These are songs you own.

 We have opened a Bug Report with Apple and hope they will resolve the issue quickly.